flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ### Backwards compatibility

-Even though the Nintendo DS' architecture is a radical departure from its predecessor, this console still managed to retain the critical bits that enables native compatibility with Game Boy Advance games.
+Even though the Nintendo DS' architecture is a radical departure from its predecessor, this console still managed to retain the critical bits that enable native compatibility with Game Boy Advance games.

 But for the DS to morph into a GBA, the console includes a set of software routines that place it in **AGB Compatibility Mode**.
 When activated, these routines halt the ARM9, disable most of the novel hardware, redirect the buses, put the ARM7 in charge, and slow its clock speed to 16.78 MHz.
 Finally, the ARM7 executes the original [AGB Basic Input/Output System (BIOS)](game-boy-advance#operating-system), which bootstraps the GamePak cartridge (just like an original Game Boy Advance).